anachrocomputer/AvrMidi2CV/README.md

 but we really need several for MIDI messages such as Control Change.

-The microcontroller has plenty of spare GPIO pins which we can use to trigger analog rhythm sound generators.
+The microcontroller has plenty of spare GPIO pins which we can use for on/off controls, and to trigger analog rhythm sound generators.
-This facility is not yet implemented, but will be added later.
+This latter facility is not yet implemented, but will be added later.

 Runs on ATmega4809.
 Code in C, compiled with GCC.